goemerge/uppy/website/src/docs/angular.md

 @Component({
   // Snip
   styleUrls: [
-    '../node_modules/@uppy/core/dist/style.css',
+    "../node_modules/@growthcloud/core/dist/style.css",
-    '../node_modules/@uppy/drag-drop/dist/style.css',
+    "../node_modules/@growthcloud/drag-drop/dist/style.css",
   ],
 })
-class{}
+class {}
 ```

-Import general Core styles from `@uppy/core/dist/style.css` first, then add the Drag & Drop styles from `@uppy/drag-drop/dist/style.css`.
+Import general Core styles from `@growthcloud/core/dist/style.css` first, then add the Drag & Drop styles from `@growthcloud/drag-drop/dist/style.css`.
 A minified version is also available as `style.min.css` at the same path.

 #### Props

-The `<uppy-drag-drop />` component supports all `@uppy/drag-drop` options to be passed as an object on the `props` prop.
+The `<uppy-drag-drop />` component supports all `@growthcloud/drag-drop` options to be passed as an object on the `props` prop.
 An Uppy instance must be provided in the `[uppy]=''` prop.

 ### `<uppy-progress-bar />`